cjdet/unl-letter-template/README.md

 # unl-letter-template
-A template for creating letters in LaTeX for the University of Nebraska-Lincoln
+A Template for creating letters in LaTeX for the University of Nebraska-Lincoln.
+This is configured for the Computer Science and Engineering Department, but it should be easy to adapt to other departments as well.

+A Note this isn't officially endorsed or approved by anyone at UNL.